-Dogs are a massive part of many people’s lives.
-They are one of the most popular pets in the world.
-Approximately 38.4% of all households in the United States own a dog – while only 25.4% own a cat.
+Dogs are a massive part of many people’s lives, and it’s no surprise that they are one of the most popular pets in the world.
+Approximately 44.5% of all households in the United States own a dog, while only 29% own a cat.

 1. Aggression Is Based on Breed

-Many other factors go into whether or not a dog is aggressive.
-For instance, the dog’s training and socialization are some of the most critical factors involved.
-Any unsocialized canine is more likely to bite than a socialized dog – no matter their breed.
+Many other factors go into whether a dog is aggressive.
+For instance, the dog’s training and socialization are among the most critical factors involved.
+Any unsocialized canine is more likely to bite than a socialized dog, no matter their breed.

 2. Grain-Free Diets Are Healthier

 Furthermore, grain-free diets have been linked to certain heart conditions by the FDA.
 Canine dilated cardiomyopathy was linked to grain-free diets high in peas, lentils, legumes, and potatoes.
-The exact link isn’t clearly understood as of yet.
-However, it seems likely to have something to do with the lack of grain (or over-inclusion in peas and similar veggies) in a dog’s diet.
+The exact link isn’t clearly understood yet.
+However, it seems likely to have something to do with the lack of grain (or over-inclusion of peas and similar veggies) in a dog’s diet.

 Grain allergies are also infrequent in dogs.
-Gluten allergies only happen in a select few breeds.
-Most allergies are linked with animal proteins – especially chicken and beef.
-Therefore, there are few reasons why you shouldn’t be feeding your dog grain-inclusive food.
+Gluten sensitivities only happen in a select few breeds.
+Most dog food allergies are linked with animal proteins, especially chicken and beef.
+Therefore, there are a few reasons that you should be feeding your dog grain-inclusive food.

 3. Wagging Tails Are Always Happy

-“But their tails are wagging!” is a common phrase amongst pet owners.
+“But their tails are wagging!” is a common phrase among pet owners.
 Even if the dog is acting aggressively otherwise, tail wagging is often considered a sign of happiness.
-Therefore, if a dog’s tail is wagging, it must not be upset.
+So, if a dog’s tail is wagging, they must not be upset.

-Dogs don’t even age at the same rate as people.
-For instance, bigger dogs often hit sexual maturity later.
-However, they also live a shorter period.
+Dogs don’t age at the same rate as people.
+For instance, big dogs often hit sexual maturity later, but they also live for a shorter period.
 Their lifespan is not congruent with people in the least.

-This theory likely came about by someone taking the average dog lifespan and comparing it to human years.
-Humans live about seven times longer than dogs.
-However, as we stated, a dog’s lifespan can vary so widely that this isn’t accurate in the least.
-It may work for some dogs, but this theory is inaccurate for the most part.
+This theory likely came about by someone taking the average dog lifespan, comparing it to human years, and determining that humans live about seven times longer than dogs.
+However, a dog’s lifespan can vary so widely that while this theory may work for some dogs, it’s inaccurate for the most part.

 If you want to learn more about dog development, we recommend purchasing an accurate book about puppies instead of relying on this old theory.

 Many people mistakenly believe that breeding dogs is as easy as putting a male and a female together.
-But if you’re going to breed dogs correctly, there is a lot more that goes into it than this.
+But if you’re going to breed dogs correctly, much more goes into it than this.

 If you’re going to do it correctly, it will likely cost thousands of dollars.
-It isn’t something you do in your free time.
-Furthermore, just because you bought your dog from a professional breeder for $1,000 doesn’t mean that you’ll be able to sell your dog’s puppies for that much.
-You aren’t a professional, and therefore will likely need to sell your dogs for much less.
-Plus, you’ll need to check if you are even able to breed your dog based on the contract with the breeder you purchased from.
+It also isn’t something that you do in your free time.
+Furthermore, just because you bought your dog from a professional breeder for $1,000 doesn’t mean you’ll be able to sell your dog’s puppies for that much.
+You aren’t a professional and therefore will likely need to sell your dogs for much less.
+You’ll also need to check if you are even able to breed your dog based on the contract with the breeder you purchased them from.

 You should plan on losing money on your dog’s litter, given the costs required to carry out successful breeding and produce a healthy litter.